BarRaider/streamdeck-voicemeeter/README.md

 - Supports both Click and Long Click (allows you to toggle between two preset values for this setting)
 - Option to turn off the Live feedback and set the title to whatever you want

-#### VoiceMeeter Advanced Plugin
+#### VoiceMeeter Advanced Click/Long-Click
 - **Note:** This is for advanced users (you better know what you're doing)
 - Allows you to directly modify a whole set of settings
 - Example: `Strip[0].mono=1;Strip[1].Mute=1;Bus[2].Gain=-20;`
 	* Additional examples can be found on the VoiceMeeter forum: https://forum.vb-audio.com/viewtopic.php?f=8&t=346&sid=a773394396c10847fd6fd7e332a55e49#p495 and the VoiceMeeter API PDF: https://download.vb-audio.com/Download_CABLE/VoicemeeterRemoteAPI.pdf
-- Supports both Click and Long Click (allows you to toggle between two preset list of settings)
+- Supports both Click and Long Click (allows you to change between two preset list of settings)
 - Live feedback on whatever setting you choose
 - Option to turn off the Live feedback and set the title to whatever you want

+#### VoiceMeeter Advanced Toogle
+- **Note:** This is for advanced users (you better know what you're doing)
+- Focused on toggling between two modes (versus click and long click in the VoiceMeeter Advanced Click/Long-Click)
+- Example: `Strip[0].mono=1;Strip[1].Mute=1;Bus[2].Gain=-20;`
+	* Additional examples can be found on the VoiceMeeter forum: https://forum.vb-audio.com/viewtopic.php?f=8&t=346&sid=a773394396c10847fd6fd7e332a55e49#p495 and the VoiceMeeter API PDF: https://download.vb-audio.com/Download_CABLE/VoicemeeterRemoteAPI.pdf
+- Supports toggling between two preset list of settings
+- Supports different user-defined icons for each preset
+- Live feedback on whatever setting you choose
+- Option to turn off the Live feedback and set the title to whatever you want

+##### Advanced fields explained:
+- Mode1 Key Press - The configuration to set when we're toggling into Mode1
+- Mode1 Check - True/False value to determine if we're in Mode1.
+Example: If you input: `Strip[0].Mute` the plugin will determine you're in Mode1 every time Strip0 is muted.
+- Mode1 Image - Customizable image that will be shown when you're in Mode1
+- Mode2 Key Press - The configuration to set when we're toggling into Mode2
+- Mode2 Key Press - Customizable image that will be shown when you're in Mode1
+- Title - Used to determine if you want a dynamic title (Based on the "Title Value" field) or a static title (Based on the "Title field" at the very top)
+- Title Value - Value to display in the title.
+Example: If you input: `Strip[0].Mono` it will display `1` when Mono is enabled on Strip0 and `0` otherwise.

 ### FAQ
 Q: Can I use this plugin to Restart VoiceMeeter?
 A: Yes!
-Choose the "VoiceMeeter Advanced Plugin" and use the following command: `Command.Restart = 1;`
+Choose one of the "VoiceMeeter Advanced" plugins and use the following command: `Command.Restart = 1;`

 Q: Stream Deck shows a big VoiceMeeter logo and nothing works
 A: This means that VoiceMeeter is either not running or not properly installed.
 Try reloading VoiceMeeter, if that doesn't work - try reinstalling.